TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA: Experiment

 \paragraph{Baselines.} To demonstrate the effectiveness of \name{}, we compare it against three baselines: (i) \textit{Vanilla}, the target base model without any fine-tuning; (ii) \textit{KD(+MinED)}, knowledge distillation (KD) from source expert model \citep{hinton2015distilling}.
 When the source and target models use different tokenizers, the original KD is not applicable.
 In this case, we use Minimum-Edit-Distance (MinED) tokenizer alignment \citep{wan2024knowledgefusionlargelanguage}, which aligns both token sequences and vocabulary distributions via dynamic-programming sequence alignment for near matches (e.g., ``gets'' \(\leftrightarrow\) ``get'') and by mapping probability mass to nearest edit-distance neighbors (e.g., ``immediately'' \(\leftrightarrow\) ``immediate'').
-We use the synthesized data by TransLoRA as the training data for KD and MinED ; and (iii) \textit{TransLoRA} \citep{wang2024textit}, a prior method in which the vanilla target model synthesizes the queries, while the source model with its LoRA adapter generates the corresponding synthetic labels.
+We use the synthesized data by TransLoRA as the training data for KD (+MinED) ; and (iii) \textit{TransLoRA} \citep{wang2024textit}, a prior method in which the vanilla target model synthesizes the queries, while the source model with its LoRA adapter generates the corresponding synthetic labels.
 A discriminator is then employed to filter the synthetic data for training the target LoRA adapter.

 \paragraph{Datasets.} Following prior work in TransLoRA, we first conduct experiments on two representative benchmarks: (1) \textit{Big-Bench Hard (BBH)} \citep{suzgun2022challengingbigbenchtaskschainofthought} and (2) \textit{Massive Multitask Language Understanding (MMLU)} \citep{hendrycks2021measuringmassivemultitasklanguage}.
 BBH consists of 27 challenging reasoning tasks structured as multiple choice or short answer questions, designed to test compositional generalization and advanced problem solving abilities of a Language Model.
 Meanwhile, MMLU covers 57 tasks across diverse academic subjects, presented in multiple choice format to evaluate broad knowledge and reasoning skills of a model.
-Since both benchmarks only provide test sets, we split the data into 90\% for training the source expert model $\mathcal{M}_s + \mathcal{A}_s$ and the remaining 10\% for evaluation.
+As both benchmarks provide only test sets, we construct 90\%/10\% train-evaluation splits.
+For BBH, we use the full dataset, whereas for MMLU, we randomly sample 100 instances of the dataset for each task before applying the 90\%/10\% split.